 The toilet safety frame fits around most toilet sizes and can be a perfect way to maintain your balance, while also saving your joints unnecessary strain.
 The arms are similar to grab bars that make it easy to turn and sit, and rise to a standing position.

 A raised toilet seat can save your joints regular aches and pains. ( See Product on Amazon )

-Raised toilet seats are designed to make it easier to sit down and get back up again, especially for people with arthritis, limited mobility, or those recovering from surgery.
+Raised toilet seats are designed to make it easier to sit down and stand back up again by adding height to a low toilet seat.
+A raised toilet seat is a solution for persons with arthritis, limited mobility, poor balance or muscle weakness or those recovering from surgery.
 Instantly add support and height to your toilet seat.
 They're quick and easy to install and most come with supportive handles that help with balance and maneuvering.
 Click Here to View Raised Toilet Seat by Vive (sold on Amazon).